tcaselli/java-data-graphql/README.md

 The meta model ```com.daikit.graphql.meta.GQLMetaModel``` **is the base of the schema generation**.
 It is in this meta model that you will define all your **entities** (top level or embedded, abstract or concrete), **enumerations**, **dynamic attributes** and **custom methods**.
 The meta model can be written by hand in java or automatically parsed from java domain model objects (for example from JPA entities).

---> See next sections for details on how to define these meta datas, dynamic attributes and custom methods.
+--> See next sections for details on how to define these meta datas, dynamic attributes and custom methods, and then register them in meta model for schema generation.

 ### Creation of the meta model